eufemianofp/Change_Point_Detection/README.md

 ## Methods

-1. Detection of change points.
+1. **Detection of change points**.
 The number of change points is tested from 1 to 10 (in the automatic selection mode), and for each number of change points the optimal change points are found and the Residual Sum of Squares (RSS) is recorded.
 The optimal number of change points is selected by finding the elbow in the RSS curve (done with file findElbow.R by Bryan A. Hanson).

-2. Computation of performance.
+2. **Computation of performance**.
 In this project, the performance is understood as how likely it is that the failure rate of a product has actually gone up, as opposed to it being random chance.
 The higher the likelihood of the failure rate to have actually gone up, the lower the product is performing.
 The